satishweb/docker-doh/README.md

 - Set your DOH server as upstream for cloudflared with below configuration
   - Linux: /usr/local/etc/cloudflared/config.yml
   - Mac: /usr/local/etc/cloudflared/config.yaml
-  - Windows: God knows where, I don't have windows
+  - Windows: Need help here, if you know where to configure, please contribute

 ```yaml
 proxy-dns: true